smallcloudai/refact-vscode/README.md

 - Cloud subscription and an open source self-hosted version.
 - Experimental features: select & refactor, highlight & fix.

-## Getting started
+## Getting Started
 The sidebar on the left lets you explore new features.
-There is also a status icon on at the bottom of the screen, it will reflect communication with the server.
+There is also a status icon on at the bottom of the screen, it reflects communication with AI inference server.

+## You Are In Control of Your Data
+We are not collecting data on server side (the inference server), see website for details.

 ## Open Source
 The plugin is open source: you can verify for yourself it cares about your data as advertised.